luctst/nodejs-lab/README.md

 # node-test
 *Be better with nodeJs runtime environment by practicing.*

+## How it works ?
+There is two parts in this project:
+* Learning by theory - In a firt time we will learn the core concepts of NodeJs.

 ## Projects:
 By default all projects are in the `packages/` folder.